analog-garage/mkdocstrings-python-xref/docs/relative-crossref.md

     package that contains the doc-string.
 If there is only one module in the system it will be treated as a package.

-* If the path begins with one or more `^` characters, then that will go up one level in the path of the current doc string for each `^`.
-Additionally, if the path begins with two or more `.` characters, then that will go up on level for each `.` after the first.
+* If the path begins with one or more `^` characters, then will be replaced by the path of the parent element.
+For example, when used in a doc-string for a method, `^` would get replaced with the class and `^^` would get replaced with the module.

+* Similarly, if the path begins with two or more `.` characters, then all but the last `.` will be replaced by the parent element, and if nothing follows the last `.`, the title text will be appended according to the first rule.

+    *NOTE: When using either `^` or `..` we have found that going up more than one or two levels makes cross-references difficult to read and should be avoided*

 These are demonstrated here: